succinctlabs/op-succinct/book/advanced/cost-estimator.md

 # Cost Estimator

 We provide a convenient CLI tool to fetch the RISC-V instruction counts for generating ZKPs for a range of blocks for a given rollup.
-We recommend running the cost estimator on a remote machine with fast network connectivity because witness generation fetches a significant amount of data.
+We recommend running the cost estimator on a remote machine (500+ Mbps) with fast network connectivity because witness generation is bandwidth-intensive.

 ## Overview